EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 you create a virtual environment or a conda environment in which to install it.
 You may choose to skip this step, but do so at the risk of corrupting your existing python environment.
-Isolating your python environment will also make it easier to debug:
+Isolating your python environment will also make it easier to debug.

 .. code-block:: bash